farshadbaharvand/EVM_Bootcamp/Notes/Lesson03.md

 ---

-## Token Standards

-From the OpenZeppelin documentation:

-> "Even though the concept of a token is simple, they have a variety of complexities in the implementation.
-Because everything in Ethereum is just a smart contract, and there are no rules about what smart contracts have to do, the community has developed a variety of standards (called EIPs or ERCs) for documenting how a contract can interoperate with other contracts."

-### Common Token Standards

-- **ERC20**: The most common token standard for fungible assets.
-Simple and widely adopted.
-- **ERC721**: Used for non-fungible tokens (NFTs).
-Common in games and collectibles.
-- **ERC777**: Backward compatible with ERC20.
-Adds features like send/receive hooks and operators (authorized third parties).
-- **ERC1155**: Multi-token standard.
-A single contract can manage fungible, non-fungible, or even semi-fungible tokens.

----

-## ERC20 Standard

-ERC20 is a widely used standard for fungible tokens.
-It is accepted by:

-- Developers
-- Exchanges
-- Wallet providers

-To comply with the ERC20 standard, a smart contract must implement specific functions and events (see OpenZeppelin’s interface for full details).

----

-## ERC20 Considerations

-Before deploying an ERC20 token, consider:

-- Do you have someone knowledgeable in token economics?
-- How should the token supply evolve over time?
-- Could your contract be interpreted as a rug pull?
-- Do you need advanced functionality like that offered by ERC777 or ERC1155?

----

 # Token Standards in Ethereum

 Token standards in Ethereum define how tokens behave and interact within the ecosystem.
 These standards are essential for ensuring interoperability between smart contracts, wallets, exchanges, and dApps.